LincolnKermit/LincolnKermit/README.md

 - 🇫🇷 French CS student based in Lyon.
 - 👀 I’m interested in OSINT, CyberSec, and related fields.
 - 🌱 I’m currently learning Web Development and Penetration Testing.
-- 💻 I'm also learning C and Swift.
+- 💻 I'm also learning C++ and Swift.
 - 💞️ I’m looking to collaborate on some OSINT projects and useful tools such as bypassers.
 - 🪐 Member of The North Republic Team: https://thenorthrepublic.com/@LincolnKermit
 - 📫 How to reach me : LincolnKermit@protonmail.com